glennpoorman/nodejs-samples/README.txt

 NodeJS Samples

-After an accelerated "boot camp" attended by several members of the Factory team last year, it occurred to me that one issue I've had with attempting to learn programming in the web world was the overwhelming amount of info you need to soak up just to get started.
+After an accelerated "boot camp" I attended a few years back at work, it occurred to me that one issue I've had with attempting to learn programming in the web world was the overwhelming amount of info you need to soak up just to get started.
 It seems like most tutorials can't even get off the ground without having you install a dozen or so frameworks and never taking the time to go into what they all do.

 The instructor in our short boot camp did a good job of focusing in purely on server side JavaScript and we learned a lot but there was still a lot of "setup" that I didn't really understand and would